Employer of Record

 Calculation of Net Income

 Net income is calculated based on total gross earnings received during the calendar year, minus any income-related expenses incurred in the same period for each of the above categories.
-Losses incurred in any of the primary income categories (excluding capital investment) can be fully offset against positive income from other categories, though there may be exceptions for “other income.”
+Losses incurred in any of the primary income categories, except where special rules apply, can generally be offset against positive income from other categories.

 Taxable Income